| Spark plugs are one

 light off all fuel present in the combustion chamber at the proper

-moment of the power stroke (a few degrees before top dead center)
+moment of the power stroke (a few degrees before top dead center) A spark plug can

 deliver a weak spark (or no spark at all) for a variety of